KasparTr/engineer-starter-pack/main/java/pattern/structural/proxy/README.md

 Here a proxy class can be created to provide controlled access of the program.
 [2]

 <i>Similar to Facade pattern but used for different purposes.
-More to hide the direct behaviour of the underlyiing class.</i>
+Proxy controls access to but doesn't necessaily hide the implementation details of the underlying class it controls.</i>

 Sources:
 [1] - https://www.ttmind.com/techpost/Design-Patterns-in-Object-Oriented-Programming-OOP